aimeos/aimeos-symfony/README.md

 `composer update`

-In a production environment of if you don't want that the demo data gets installed, use the --no-dev option:
+In a production environment or if you don't want that the demo data gets installed, use the --no-dev option:

 `composer update --no-dev`

-The last step executed in the directory of your Symfony2 application installs the assets (CSS, Javascript, images, etc.) of the bundles into the web/bundles/ directory so they are publically available:

-`php app/console assets:install`

 ## Usage